CDCgov/template/code-of-conduct.md

 This is our code of conduct (adapted from [18F's Code of Conduct](https://github.com/18F/code-of-conduct)).
-We follow all Equal Employment Opportunity laws and we expect everyone we work with to adhere to the [GSA Anti-harrasment Policy](http://www.gsa.gov/portal/directive/d0/content/512516), even if they do not work for the Centers for Disease Control and Prevention.
+We follow all Equal Employment Opportunity laws and we expect everyone we work with to adhere to the [GSA Anti-harrasment Policy](http://www.gsa.gov/portal/directive/d0/content/512516), even if they do not work for the Centers for Disease Control and Prevention or GSA.
 We expect every user to follow this code of conduct and the laws and policies mentioned above.

 ##Be Empowering